clvgt12/tech-writer/README.md

 $ pip3 install streamlit requests
 ```
 ### Ollama Model Setup
-**Note:** The following installation instructions assume the use of Ollama that is installed on Windows, MocOS and Linux systems.
+**Note:** The following installation instructions assume the use of Ollama that is installed on Windows, MacOS and Linux systems.

 After you install [Ollama](https://github.com/ollama/ollama), proceed with the following instructions.
 #### Windows, MacOS and Linux